 This course is an overview of music education in secondary school settings.
 Students learn the concepts and approaches to the organization and development of a music curriculum as these apply to general music, instrumental music, and choral programs.
 Students devote special attention to teaching adolescents.
 Students explore motivational concepts, administrative organization, the student/instructor relationship, community involvement, and the special student.
 In addition, students analyze and apply strategies for teaching students with diverse cultural backgrounds.
 Students also analyze various evaluational procedures.
 Students are required to complete a minimum of 15 hours of observation in a secondary school classroom.

 This course examines performance of vocal and instrumental works suitable for public school music.
 Students participate in the conducting of selected works and learn basic principles of singing: breathing, tone production, fundamentals of articulation, and diction.
+This course is recommended to be taken concurrently with ME-383.

 This course addresses the basic concepts of word processing, database, spreadsheet, and presentation software, with particular emphasis on their practical application to music teaching and music program administration, as well as the use of digital media (multimedia) in music.
 This course explores a variety of multimedia and productivity software.
 In addition, we will explore pertinent music technology and music education related websites, including podcasts, blogs, and wikis.
 The overarching goal of this class is to create a personal eCase (electronic portfolio) to be used throughout the duration of the major, culminating in ME-475 Pre-Practicum Apprenticeship/Seminar.